-Extend your stay with Terranea’s Romance Package, including luxury oceanfront accommodations, sparkling wine and strawberries, a rose petal bath and daily breakfast for two at catalina kitchen.
-Rates start at $625 per night.
+Extend your stay with Terranea’s Romance Package, including luxury oceanfront accommodations, sparkling wine and strawberries, rose petal turn down and daily breakfast for two at catalina kitchen.
 Book with promotional code: ROMANCE.
 For couples traveling with little ones, Tide Pool Kids Club offers 20% savings Monday-Thursday and 10% on Friday-Sunday, when mom and dad dine, golf or have a spa treatment together throughout the month.

-If you want to get even closer to the sea, you can enjoy couples yoga overlooking the ocean as the sun sets on the 14th at 5 p.m.
-Breathe fresh air into the relationship during Partner Nature’s Gym offered February 11 and 18 at 4 p.m.
-A two-hour partner coastal hike also makes for an intimate outing, allowing you and your loved one to journey along the coastline and hopefully see a whale breach the water.
+If you want to get even closer to the sea, you can enjoy partner yoga overlooking the ocean as the sun sets on the 14th at 4 p.m.
+A two-hour partner coastal hike from 2-4 p.m. also makes for an intimate outing, allowing you and your loved one to journey along the coastline and hopefully see a whale breach the water.
 Fortunately, February is a prime time in grey whale migration, so you won’t want to miss this seasonal opportunity.

-mar’sel, Terranea’s signature restaurant, will offer a five-course prix fixe menu ($145), as well as a limited à la carte menu, created by Chef de Cuisine Andrew Vaughan.
+mar’sel, Terranea’s signature restaurant, will offer a five-course prix fixe menu ($155) from February 9 through February 17, as well as a limited à la carte menu, created by Chef de Cuisine Andrew Vaughan.
 The prix fixe menu highlights include treasures of the sea, like caviar and burrata, butter poached lobster and grass-fed beef tartare.

-On Valentine’s Day, the newly renovated catalina kitchen will offer a three-course menu featuring dishes such as oysters, foie gras, prime filet of beef and white truffle mac and cheese.
+On Valentine’s Day, catalina kitchen will offer a special menu featuring dishes such as foie gras, ck’s signature surf n’turf, warm chocolate raspberry bread pudding and more.

-Excite the taste buds at bashi, Terranea’s contemporary Asian restaurant with a chef-driven menu including grilled octopus, wagyu short ribs, crispy Atlantic lobster tail and more.
+Excite the taste buds at bashi, Terranea’s contemporary Asian restaurant with a chef-driven menu including including kumamoto oysters, braised wagyu beef short ribs, crispy Atlantic lobster tail and more.

 If you’re lucky enough to book a Villa or Casita at Terranea, you can also cook up some romance with a little quality time in the kitchen.
 This salty-meets-sweet take on a signature soufflé hints at the ocean without overpowering the dish.
 Warming ginger adds just a touch of heat to spice up the night.